openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

 **_Day-1|2 Installation_**

+1. User has previous installed MicroShift on a device.
-1. User determines there is not a requirement for persistent storage and volume snapshotting.
+2. User later determines there is a requirement for persistent storage and volume snapshotting.
-2. User specifies an ostree blueprint which include the following sections:
+3. User specifies an ostree blueprint which includes the following sections:
     1. Packages:  microshift-lvms, microshift-lvms-snapshotting
     2. File (Optional): lvmd.yaml
-3. User compiles an ostree commit from the blueprint
+4. User compiles an ostree commit from the blueprint
-4. User deploys the ostree commit to host
+5. User deploys the ostree commit to host
-5. MicroShift host reboots
+6. MicroShift host reboots
-6. MicroShift starts
+7. MicroShift starts
+8. MicroShift deploys:
-7. MicroShift deploys LVMS CSI manifests
+   1. LVMS CSI manifests
-8. (Concurrently with 7) MicroShift deploys LVMS Snapshot manifests
+   2. LVMS Snapshot manifests

 ### API Extensions